jimmoores/quandl4j/README.md

  - Provide comprehensive documentation and JavaDocs.

 ## Release Notes
+### Version 1.4.2
+ - This is a little tweak release, user William Farrugia suggested updating the version of Jackson used so it can be used with AWS.

 ### Version 1.4.1
  - This is a bug fix release, @Olivier-92 reported a resource leak that affects those using RESTEasy as a JAX-RS provider.
 The request objects are now closed